 What are Errors In Excel?

 MS Excel is a powerful tool that enables users to record massive data sets in cells defined by row and column coordinates.
-It’s easy-to-use features and advanced functions assist users in manipulating their recorded data and achieving the required output in their desired format.
 However, when applying a formula to the worksheet, we may get an unexpected error code.
 Such errors in Excel indicate the probable mistakes in our functions and what we can do to resolve them.

 But first, to ensure we can view all the errors in our worksheet,

 - Navigate through Home > Find & Select > Go To Special or use the shortcut keys Ctrl + G and click on Special.

 - The Go To Special window appears.
 Then, under Formulas, check the box against Errors and click OK.

 Now that we can find errors in Excel, let us learn how to fix errors in excel.

 For example, we have a table showing the yearly incomes in column A. Now, we need to determine the monthly earnings in column B by dividing each annual income by 12.
 However, while applying the formula in cell B3, we divide the numerator by 0 instead of 12.
 As a result, we will get an error as depicted below: